opentofu/opentofu/docs/state_encryption.md

 The goal of this feature is to allow OpenTofu users to fully encrypt state files when they are stored on the local disk or transferred to a remote backend.
 The feature should also allow reading from an encrypted remote backend using the `terraform_remote_state` data source.
 The encrypted version should still be a valid JSON file, but not necessarily a valid state file.

 Furthermore, this feature should allow users to encrypt plan files when they are stored.
 However, plan files are not JSON, they are ZIP files.
-If feasible, this feature should a correct ZIP encryption format to encrypt the data contained within the ZIP file.
+If feasible, this feature should produce a structurally correct encrypted ZIP file.

 For the encryption key, users should be able to specify a key directly, use a remote key provider (such as AWS KMS, etc.), or create derivative keys (such as pbkdf2) from another key source.
 The primary encryption method should be AES-GCM, but the implementation should be open to different encryption methods.
-The user should also have the ability to decrypt a state file with one (older) key and then re-encrypt data with a newer key.
+The user should also have the ability to decrypt a state or plan file with one (older) key and then re-encrypt data with a newer key.
+Multiple fallbacks should be avoided in the implementation as they may cause a performance hit.

 To enable use cases where multiple teams need to collaborate, the user should be able to specify separate encryption methods and keys for individual uses, especially for the `terraform_remote_state` data source.
 However, to simplify configuration, the user should be able to specify single configuration for all remote state data sources.

-It is the goal of this feature to let users specify their encryption configuration both in HCL and in environment variables.
-The latter is necessary to allow users the reuse of HCL code for encrypted and unencrypted state storage.
+It is the goal of this feature to let users specify their encryption configuration both in (HCL) code and in environment variables.
+The latter is necessary to allow users the reuse of code for both encrypted and unencrypted state storage.

 Finally, it is the goal of the encryption feature to make available a library that third party tooling can use to encrypt and decrypt state.
 This may be implemented as a package within the OpenTofu repository, or as a standalone repository.